Healthy Homes Assessment Bay View

 Home Assessments Bay View for Rental Properties

-There are numerous concerns to check in the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things to look over during a home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the ceiling insulation need replenishment or replacement?

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy solutions ruling can be significant for landlords and property managers.
-For specialist advice, call today to schedule your rental property house evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling could be significant for landlords and property managers.
+For professional advice, call now and schedule your rental property house evaluation.

 home assessments for rental properties